This post contains gifted product from Little, Brown and Company.

-Penned by Liza Klaussmann, Tigers in Red Weather depicts the intertwining lives of two cousins, Nick and Helena.
-Having grown up sharing summer heat, boat docks and midnight gin parties in an old family estate known as Tiger House, the pair are on the cusp of their ‘real lives’: Helena is off to Hollywood and a new marriage, while Nick is about to reunite with her husband, Hughes, about to return from the war.
+Tigers in Red Weather encapsulates the intertwining lives of Nick and Helena; Helena is off to Hollywood and a shiny new marriage, whilst Nick is about to reunite with her husband Hughes, who is about to return from his war draft.

-Post-war, the magic of their life begins to show cracks.
-Helena’s husband isn’t quite who she thought he was, Nick and Hughes struggle to reconnect, and once reunited, Nick and Helena’s children – Daisy and Ed – discover a brutal murder, binding their childhood to brutality and invasion.
+Post-war, the magic of their lives begin to show cracks.
+Helena’s husband isn’t quite who she thought he was.
+Nick and Hughes struggle to reconnect after his draft.
+And, upon reunion, Nick and Helena’s children uncover a brutal murder that will irrevocably bind their childhoods in a brutal manner.

 Tigers in Red Weather is told from five points of view.
 I don’t typically enjoy these first-person narratives from multiple characters, but it worked well in this instance.
 Klaussmann depicts each character with razor-sharp precision and leaves just enough to the imagination.
 In many instances, you learn more about each character, through other characters’ perspectives.

 Captivating, elegantly told and perfectly suspenseful to the end, I raced through this book in all of two weeks this summer.
 It’s a heady, glamorous and scandalous story with plenty of mystery woven throughout.
 I often find ‘mystery’ novels to fall short at the one-third mark but Tigers in Red Weather kept its pace and I’d find myself ekeing out reading sprints for just ‘one more chapter’, constantly.